divshot/docs/guides/domains/apex-cloudflare.md

 <img src="{% asset_path guides/cloudflare-disable.jpg %}" alt="CloudFlare DNS Zone File" class="img-responsive">

-**We highly do not recommend using CloudFlare acceleration.
+**We strongly advise against using CloudFlare acceleration.
 Under 'Active', click the orange cloud icon and disable it.
 It should show a gray cloud.**

-Enabling CloudFlare acceleration causes issues with cacheing and delays with content refreshes.
-When using Divshot High-Performance, CloudFlare acceleration reduces the overall performance.
+Enabling CloudFlare acceleration causes issues with caching and delays with content refreshing.
+When using Divshot's High-Performance mode, CloudFlare acceleration reduces overall performance.

 ## Create CloudFlare Page Rule